facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "requires_lighting"
 	- boolean
 	- Whether the object should be rendered with lighting or flat shading.
+"is_visible"
+	- boolean
+	- Whether the object's render asset should be created upon instancing.
+"is_collidable"
+	- boolean
+	- Whether the object should be added to the collision and physics simulation world upon instancing.
+If false, object will be initialized with MotionType::VISUALIZATION_ONLY.
 "mass"
 	- double
 	- The mass of the object, for physics calculations.